nktnet1/sync-request-curl/README.md

 ## 4. Compatibility

-`sync-request-curl` uses the stable Node-API ABI rather than the Node/V8 ABI.
-A prebuilt addon is therefore tied to its operating system, CPU architecture, and C runtime, but not to a specific Node.js major version.
-The same prebuilt binary can be reused by newer Node.js releases that support the targeted Node-API version.
+`sync-request-curl` supports Node.js 16.0.0 and newer at runtime.
+The native addon targets Node-API v8, so a prebuilt addon is tied to its operating system, CPU architecture, and C runtime, but not to a specific Node.js major version.
+The same prebuilt binary can be reused by Node.js releases that support Node-API v8.

+Repository build and release automation runs on newer Node.js versions independently of the published runtime requirement.
+Package consumers do not execute those TypeScript build scripts or compile the native addon.

 The published package does not download or compile native code during installation.
 Each release declares platform-specific optional packages, so the package manager installs only the native binary compatible with the current operating system, CPU architecture, and Linux C runtime.
 If optional dependencies are disabled or a matching package is unavailable, loading fails with an explicit error instead of falling back to `node-gyp`.